hannessalin/research-code/decision-card-game/README.md

 ## The Game of One More Idea
-This page contains the official (and free) rules of the supportive decision-making card game called The Game of One More Idea, developed by Hannes Salin.
+This page contains the official (and free) rules of the supportive decision-making card game called The Game of One More Idea, developed by Hannes Salin (hannessalin@gmail.com).
 The game was constructed specifaclly for management teams but could (and should) be run in any team that make group-decisions.

 In the proposed game, each player is equipped with a deck of cards at the beginning of each team meeting where decisions are made.
 The deck includes the cards "Low Risk," "Medium Risk," "High Risk,", "I Agree," "I Disagree," a variety of "Let's Brainstorm" cards, "Coffee Break", "Parking Lot", "Final Decision," and "Idea" cards.
 When a decision is needed and the discussion starts, the gameplay starts.
 One player is chosen to be the *game master* (GM) (who has the highest mandate to make decisions).
 The game is divided into two phases: *discussion* and *decision*.
 The discussion phase is iterative and the decision phase is a game-ending step where the final decision is made.